 I explained to the cop on the left of my reservations about showing him my license but then the cop on the right said, “Hey, wait a minute.
 Didn’t I talk to you about this same problem a few weeks ago at the beach in La Jolla?”

 “No,” I said, “I’ve never been to the beach in La Jolla,” and he said, “No, that was you, I remember you alright.”

 “I said I’ve never been to the beach in La Jolla,” I said.
 “I’m not from around here.”

 “Sleep in my vehicle?”
-I said incredulously .
+I asked incredulously.
 “I’m staying at the goddamn Catamaran.”

-Fortunately I had no priors or outstandings.
-I knew that character flaws don’t pop up in a background check and I realized that if I wanted to get away from these flatfoots anytime soon, the quickest way would be to give up my ID, let them check me out and pray that maybe, probably, hopefully it would never come back to haunt me.
+Fortunately, I had no priors or outstandings.
+I figured that character flaws don’t pop up in a background check, and I realized that if I wanted to get away from these flatfoots anytime soon, the quickest way would be to give up my ID, let them check me out, and pray that maybe, probably, hopefully, it would never come back to haunt me.
 I took out my license and surrendered it to the good cop.